alexpolt/alexpolt.github.io/src/struct-tuple.md

   Currently, because of std::tuple\_element, the code won't compile in Visual C++.
 I have made an alternative [example][msc] ([tio.run][msctio]) that doesn't use it and it compiles okay.
+  **But warning: std::tuple is not POD and you should not expect the layout of tuple to match your data structure.
+Actually, the rabbit hole is deeper and you should read [that post][l].**
+  So on Visual C++ you will almost certainly get into trouble.

-  **But warning: std::tuple is not POD and you should not expect the layout of tuple to match your data structure.** Actually, I've noticed that on Visual C++ 64 bit [it won't work][l].
-So if you really need that to work stable you should come up with your own tuple-like class that will account for the aligment.
-There is relevant [comment](https://goo.gl/uL9hgC) by [Howard Hinnant][h].
+  If you really need that to work stable you should come up with your own tuple-like class that will account for the alignment.
+There is relevant [comment](https://goo.gl/uL9hgC) by [Howard Hinnant][h], who also has created a non-recursive tuple.

   <!-- calculate alignment: https://goo.gl/SyZCPB -->